 A Storytelling Adventure

 We take guests out into Gwaii Haanas and beyond on at 28-foot Titan rigid hull inflatable zodiac.
 No matter where we travel, our day together will be filled with sightseeing, history and adventure.
-In addition to visiting the various Haida sites, we will get out of the boat midday for a traditional Haida feast on land, filled with local salmon and stories.
+In addition to visiting Haida cultural sites, we will get out of the boat midday for a traditional Haida feast on land, for local salmon and stories.
 Our boats have forward facing seating and a bathroom on board.

-There is something special and unique about each day trip we take, and each destination we visit - and we hope that you'll join us to experience exactly what that is!
+There is something special and unique about each day trip we take, and each destination we visit - and we hope that you'll join us!

 Ḵ'uuna Llnagaay (Skedans)